Electronic Health Record (EHR) Incentive Program

-Under the program there are two categories of professionals, “hospital-based eligible professionals” and “eligible professionals”.
-Hospital-based eligible professionals, despite the name, are actually not eligible to receive the incentive payments (and are exempt from future penalties.
-To be deemed a hospital based eligible professional, one needs to provide 90 percent or more of their covered services in a hospital inpatient or emergency room setting.
-This is determined by looking at the place of service codes (POS codes) on all the codes one submits for payment under Medicare (21 for inpatient and 23 for ER).
-The majority of anesthesiologists do not provide 90% or more of their covered services in the hospital inpatient or ER setting unless one exclusively does cardiac, transplant or critical care work, which is rare.
-The majority of the codes submitted by anesthesiologists are for work done in the outpatient, ASC or office-based setting and therefore, by definition, most anesthesiologists will be deemed “eligible professionals” and thus technically eligible to receive incentive payments.
-In order to receive the incentive payments one needs to meaningfully use a “certified EHR.”
+Under the program there are two categories of professionals: “Hospital-based eligible professionals” and “Eligible Professionals” (EPs).
+Hospital-based eligible professionals are not eligible to receive the incentive payments and are exempt from future penalties.
+To be deemed a hospital-based eligible professional, one needs to provide 90 percent or more of their covered services in a hospital inpatient or emergency room setting.
+CMS determines this by looking at the place of service codes (POS codes) on the codes a physician submits for payment under Medicare (POS code 21 for Inpatient Hospital and POS code 23 for Emergency Room - Hospital).
+The majority of anesthesiologists do not provide 90% or more of their covered services in the hospital inpatient or ER setting unless one exclusively does cardiac, transplant or critical care work.
+The majority of the codes submitted by anesthesiologists are for Outpatient Hospital (POS code 22) or Ambulatory Surgical Center (POS code 24).

 The Hardship Exemption

-As part of its formal comments, ASA supported the Health IT Policy Committee's recommendation to exclude specialists from the prevention reminder objective and to exclude eligible professionals who do not administer immunizations from the immunization objective.
+ASA continues to advocate that the criteria to meet meaningful use be applicable to anesthesiologists.
+In 2013, ASA stressed the importance of maintaining the hardship exemption in comments submitted to the ONC Health IT Policy Committee regarding their recommendations for Meaningful Use Stage 3.
+ASA supported the Health IT Policy Committee's recommendation to exclude specialists from the prevention reminder objective and to exclude eligible professionals who do not administer immunizations from the immunization objective.
 ASA also recommended excluding anesthesiologists from other requirements, including the clinical summary requirement, syndromic surveillance, e-communication with patients and computerized order entry for transfers of care objectives.
 ASA expressed support for allowing reporting to a registry as a menu objective.
 ASA also recommended additional flexibility for physicians who achieve a close percentage of the objectives.